 within one Business Day of such request by Enron, provide to Enron a letter of credit in respect of Counterparty’s obligations under any Transaction, in such form and for such amount and from such issuer, as is acceptable to Enron in its absolute discretion; or

 within such period as is specified by Enron, provide for the benefit of Enron a guarantee from a party, in such form and for such amount as is acceptable to Enron in its absolute discretion.
-Failure so to provide such letter of credit or guarantee or any default under such letter of credit or guarantee shall constitute a default hereunder giving rise to the immediate right of termination by Enron under this GTC.
+Failure so to provide such letter of credit or guarantee or any default under such letter of credit or guarantee shall constitute a default hereunder giving rise to the immediate right of termination by Enron under this GTC.]

 Passing of Risk and Property

+Risk of loss of or damage to the Goods shall pass from Seller to Buyer at the time of Delivery at the Delivery Point.

+Title to the Goods shall pass from Seller to Buyer upon Payment.